-Type: Double Capacity: 1 adult Bathroom: Ensuite Bath In Room: TV, Kettle, Wifi, Cots Available, Non Smoking, Hairdryer.
-The turret room is furnished with care to provide the most comfortable setting with antique furniture, open fireplace and authentic standard Victorian brass bed, perfect for that romantic weekend away.
+Type: Double Capacity: 2 adults Bathroom: Ensuite Bath In Room: The turret room is furnished with care to provide the most comfortable setting with antique furniture, open fireplace and authentic standard Victorian brass bed, perfect for that romantic weekend away.
 The room is en-suite, with a wonderfully deep bath to relax in.
 The turret looks out over the Cragganmore glen, with views of Ben Rinnes and the River Spey.

 The Red Room

-Type: Triple Capacity: 3 adults Bathroom: Shared Bath In Room: TV, Kettle, Wifi, Non Smoking, Hairdryer.
-The Green room has been renovated in keeping with the charming character of this period house and has genuine antique furniture, 3 single comfortable beds and attractive original fireplace.
+Type: Double/Twin Capacity: 2 adults Bathroom: Shared Bath In Room: TV, Kettle, Wifi, Cots Available, Non Smoking, Hairdryer.
+The Green room has been renovated in keeping with the charming character of this period house and has genuine antique furniture, 1 double and 1 single bed and attractive Victorian fireplace.
 It benefits from an extremely spacious and luxurious shared bathroom.
 Views across the hillsides surrounding the Cragganmore Glen.

-Type: Double Capacity: 1 adult Bathroom: Shared Bath In Room: TV, Kettle, Wifi, Non Smoking, Hairdryer.
-The Pink room is a cosy double room with beautiful antique furnishings.
+Type: Double Capacity: 2 adults Bathroom: Shared Bath In Room: The Pink room is a cosy double room with beautiful antique furnishings and original Victorian fireplace.
 It is south facing so benefits from the evening sunshine and views across the hills.
 Access to large shared bathroom but does have a basin in the room.